arjunmenonv/EE2019-Simulations/README.md

 - Bandpass Filter
 - Adder and Peak Detector

-The images of the assembled circuit have been added to thius repository under the directory '\imgs'
+The images of the assembled circuit have been added to this repository under the directory '\imgs'